RunlongYu/CELS/README.md

 ## Requirements
-* Ensure you have Python and Pytorch (version 1.8 or higher) installed.
-Our setup utilized Python 3.8 and Pytorch 1.13.0.
+* Ensure you have Python and PyTorch (version 1.8 or higher) installed.
+Our setup utilized Python 3.8 and PyTorch 1.13.0.
 * Should you wish to leverage GPU processing, please install CUDA.